teejusb/teejusb-pad/README.md

 ## Steps
  ### 1. Cutting the Pieces
- If you decide to Laser Cut your plywood, you can use <a href="files/travelpad.dxf">this DXF</a> file to get a quote from a local laser cutting service.
-To view this file, You can check out <a href="https://librecad.org/">LibreCAD</a> which is a free software for CAD.
-Check out the image below to see what it looks like.
+ If you decide to laser cut your plywood, you can use <a href="files/travelpad.dxf">this DXF file</a> to get a quote from a local laser cutting service.
+To view this file, You can check out <a href="https://librecad.org/">LibreCAD</a> which is a free and open source software for CAD.
+Check out the image below to get an idea of what it looks like.
+It's designed to all fit on a 2' x 4' sheet of plywood.
 For me it cost about $160 to get it laser cut.
-If you have access to a hand saw/table saw, cutting your plywood could be considerably cheaper (potentially at the cost of time/precision).
+Alternatively, if you have access to a hand saw/table saw, cutting the plywood youself could be considerably cheaper (potentially at the cost of time/precision).

 <p align="center"><img src="images/padcad.png" height="400px" /></p>

 For the polycarbonate you have two options.
-   1. You could simply get 10 3⁄4" x 3 15⁄16" rectangles to save some of the cost.
+   1. You could simply get four 10 3⁄4" x 3 15⁄16" rectangles to save some of the cost.
    2. To make it more accurate to DDR/ITG refer to the image below for the dimensions.
-There is also approximately a 1mm chamfer which will make the edges not be so sharp.
+There is also approximately a 1mm chamfer which will make the edges not be so sharp (although you can probably chamfer/sand it yourself).

 <p align="center"><img src="images/panel.png"/></p>

 ### 2. Before the Build

-After your wood is cut and before putting things together, we will first smooth out your pieces.
-It's possible that your plywood has some holes or uneven surfaces.
-You can use the wood filler and sand paper to try and smoothen out your surfaces.
+After your wood is cut but before putting things together, we will want to first smoothen out your pieces.
+It's possible that your plywood has some holes and/or uneven surfaces.
+You can use the wood filler and sand paper to try and even them out.
 This is mostly important for the larger pieces (the base and the wooden square).
 Simply add some wood filler to the affected areas, smoothen it out with the putty knife, and let it sit until it's dry.
 Once it is, then sand the surface using 100 and then 150 grit sandpaper.

 ### 3. Building the Pad